Wisbech Castle: 16th century

-Other leading Roman Catholics were imprisoned for political reasons, at the time of the Spanish Armada; Robert Catesby and Francis Tresham are reported to have been held at Wisbeach Castle in 1588.
+Other leading Roman Catholics were imprisoned for political reasons at the time of the Spanish Armada: Robert Catesby and Francis Tresham are reported to have been held at Wisbeach Castle in 1588.
 Later they were principal conspirators in the Gunpowder Plot.

-In the last years of the 16th century there were 33 Catholics held prisoner in Wisbech Castle, almost all of them priests, including the Jesuit priests, Christopher Holywood, William Weston and lay brother Thomas Pounde.
+In the last years of the 16th century there were 33 Catholics held prisoner in Wisbech Castle, almost all of them priests, including the Jesuit priests Christopher Holywood and William Weston, and lay brother Thomas Pounde.
 A quarrel arose among them that came to be known as the "Wisbech Stirs".
 In the winter of 1594-95 a substantial group (18 of the 33) wished to separate themselves from the rest and adopt a regular communal life.
 This was largely impossible without appearing to castigate those who did not want to make this change and on account of the limited space.
 The unwilling minority argued, which only confirmed the others in their resolve, and the separation was carried out in February 1595, but came to an end with a general reconciliation in November of that same year.
 Philip Strangeways was one of the missionary priests imprisoned at Wisbech at the end of Elizabeth's reign.

-Dr Francis Young's research indicates that there were at least 111 prisoners.
+Francis Young's research indicates that there were at least 111 prisoners.

 17th century

 John and Robert Nutter were brothers, born in Burnley.
 After university, both studied at the English College in Rheims before being ordained.
 Soon after returning to England to minister to recusant communities, they were captured and sent to the Tower of London.
 Robert was tortured before being forced to see his brother being hanged, drawn and quartered.
 Robert was eventually released and transported to France, but recaptured on his return to England and sent to Newgate, the Marshalsea and thence to Wisbech Castle.
 After escaping from the castle and recapture, he was martyred at Lancaster in July 1600.
-A fellow prisoner in Wisbech Castle was Dr. Antony Champney.
+A fellow prisoner in Wisbech Castle was Antony Champney.

 William Chester was Constable from 1605 until his death in the castle in 1608; he was buried in St Peter's churchyard.

-There is a memorial to Matthias Taylor, Constable of the Castle in the Parish Church of St Peter and St Paul, Wisbech.During his tenure three Jesuits escaped in 1614 and in 1615 another five escaped custody.
+There is a memorial to Matthias Taylor, Constable of the Castle in the Parish Church of St Peter and St Paul, Wisbech.
+Eight Jesuits escaped custody during his tenure: three in 1614 and five in 1615.
 His monument states that three sons, five daughters and 22 grandchildren survived him.

-In 1616 a priest, Thomas Tunstal, escaped from the castle to Norfolk.
-Sir Hamon L'Estrange had him pursued and apprehended.
+In 1616, a priest, Thomas Tunstal, escaped from the castle to Norfolk.
+Hamon L'Estrange had him pursued and apprehended.
 He was tried at Norwich and condemned and executed.
 The use of the castle for recusant prisoners ceased in 1627.